 The clinical manifestations of Tularemia may range from asymptomatic illness to septic shock and death, in part depending on the virulence of the infecting strain, portal of entry, the number of bacteria you get in your body, and how well your immune system works.

 Pneumonic tularemia refers to clinical presentation-dominated lung involvement.
 The pneumonic disease is more common in adults but can affect any age group.
-Out of 190 cases in Missouri between 2000 and 2007, pneumonic disease accounted for 39% of adult cases and 24 percent of tularemia cases.
-Pneumonic and ulceroglandular tularemia were equally common in Colorado, Nebraska, South Dakota, and Wyoming during 2015, a year when there was a significant increase in the number of tularemia cases in these states.
+Out of 190 cases in Missouri between 2000 and 2007, pneumonic disease accounted for 39% of adult cases and 24% of tularemia cases.
+Pneumonic and ulceroglandular tularemia were equally common in Colorado, Nebraska, South Dakota, and Wyoming during 2015, when there was a significant increase in the number of tularemia cases in these states.

 The pneumonic disease can be categorized as primary or secondary, based on the route of transmission.

 The primary pneumonic disease results from direct inhalation of the bacteria into the lungs.
-You know who is at higher risk of getting this?
+Do you know who is at a higher risk of getting this?
 People who work as farmers, sheep shearers, landscapers, and laboratory workers.

-The initial symptoms are systemic symptoms, like fever, headache, malaise, myalgias, nausea, and appetite loss.
+The initial symptoms are systemic, like fever, headache, malaise, myalgias, nausea, and appetite loss.

 Then, as if that’s not bad enough, you develop more fever, chest pain, and cough with little phlegm production.
 Patients sometimes complain of substernal or pleuritic chest pain.